Xoreus/Website-Resume/content/home/experience.md

     date_start: '2022-09-01'
     date_end: ''
     description: |2-
-      *	Developed and implemented Python scripts to automate electrical and optical experimental procedures
-      *	Tested and constructed assemblies for silicon photonics devices using photonic wire bonds, enabling their utilization, and testing at cryogenic temperatures.
+      •	Tested, assembled, and characterized silicon photonics assemblies with photonic and electrical wire bonds, enabling their operation and testing at cryogenic temperatures.
+      •	Utilized SPICE simulations to design and simulate matching circuits for microwave-to-optical conversion systems, optimizing signal transfer and response in cryogenic environments.
+      •	Designed a custom PCB and enclosure using KiCAD and CAD tools, tailored for experimental setups involving silicon photonics and microwave circuits.
+      •	Developed and implemented Python scripts and data analysis tools using Jupyter Notebook to automate complex experimental procedures, enhancing data collection efficiency and accuracy while streamlining the interpretation of experimental results.
+      •	Analyzed experimental data from cryogenic and photonic systems to identify trends, optimize procedures, and inform decision-making on subsequent experiments using Python packages such as NumPy and matplotlib.

   - title: Undergraduate Research Assistant
     company: York University